We are now the Office of Student Advocacy and Accountability!

 Current Students

-The Office of Student Conduct seeks to resolve situations involving student members of the university community when one or more of the individuals involved is alleged to have violated a university standard of conduct.
+The Office of Student Advocacy and Accountability seeks to resolve situations involving student members of the university community when one or more of the individuals involved is alleged to have violated a university standard of conduct.
 Allegations made against recognized student organizations are also resolved through this office.
 We work to promote a campus community in which all members can live, work, and pursue academic goals successfully and without interference from others.

 What to expect if you are alleged to have violated a Standard of Conduct